 After reading about and experimenting with candy infused vodka, we’ve come up with a set of guidelines for creating your own.
 Some of them are tough to follow (you won’t really know how long to infuse the vodka until you try), but if you keep them in mind you’ll probably create something at least drinkable.

-- Some candies absorb alcohol well.
 This isn’t so much a guideline as a reminder.
-If you infuse gummy bears, they’re going to absorb a good amount of that alcohol.
+If you infuse gummy candy like gummy bears, they’re going to absorb a good amount of that alcohol.
 Find a way to serve them.

-- No sugar coating.
-You do not want to infuse something like Sour Patch Kids, because the sugar coating will render the vodka far too sweet.
+Most people don’t want to infuse something like sour candy or gumdrops, because the sugar coating will render the vodka far too sweet.

 Got it?
 OK.
 Let’s move on to some of our favorite candy infused vodka recipes.